 The participants then repeat the verse with the drumbeats in the background.

 As the first row of men repeats the first hemistich, the poet moves to the second row, and then the second row repeats the verse.

 The drummers beating the large-framed drums called Takhmeer will sequentially strike three quick double-strokes past the chorus of the second hemistich.

-Followed by a fourth stroke, upon which the smaller drums (Tathleeth) produce a series of single strokes followed by two quick strokes delivering a 6/8 rhythm.
+This is followed by a fourth stroke, upon which the smaller drums (Tathleeth) produce a series of single strokes followed by two quick strokes, delivering a 6/8 rhythm.

 The drummers providing the dance’s stately, triple-meter drag beat, similar to the asymmetrical rhythm of a camel’s gait, usually wear richly embroidered vests or woolen jackets of ankle-length, known as Daghla.

 Different patterns embroidered on these vests represent the different teams.